apache/incubator-retired-blur/blur-admin/Regression.md

 ### Hdfs Metrics Page
   1. Hover over the data points and check that the labels are displaying the proper values.
-  2. Change the date range using the calendar popup and the sliders, assure that the range is changing properly.
+  2. Change the date range using the calendar popup and the sliders, ensure that the range is changing properly.
   3. Check that the above tests pass for all tabs.

   Last Completed: 1/7/2013

 ### Audits Page
   1. Perform a few actions that will cause an audit to be generated, then check that the audit is displayed in the audit table.
-  2. Change the date range and assure that the audits outside the range are removed from the list.
+  2. Change the date range and ensure that the audits outside the range are removed from the list.
   3. Enter a few different search terms into the "Filter Audits" box and test that it is properly filtering the audits.

   Last Completed: 1/7/2013